Cookies Policy

 About

 is an Assistant Researcher at INESC TEC and a Ph.D. candidate in Computer Science at the University of Trás-os-Montes and Alto Douro (UTAD), specializing in Software Engineering.
-He has over 20 years of experience in systems engineering and computing, having earned a Master’s degree in Computer Science from the Federal University of the State of Rio de Janeiro, recognized by UTAD.
+He has over 20 years of experience in systems engineering and computing, having earned a Master’s degree in Computer Engineering from the Federal University of the State of Rio de Janeiro, recognized by UTAD.

 He has participated in European Commission-funded projects, including “3D Community Aware Virtual Spaces as Smart Living Environments for Physical Activity and Rehabilitation”, and is currently involved in “HfPT – Health from Portugal”, contributing to the development of innovative technological solutions in healthcare and healthy aging contexts.
 His research focuses on Human-Computer Interaction, user experience, multi-user virtual environments, collaborative systems, and cognitive personalization strategies in web-based games.
 Recent studies include the application of artificial intelligence for mental health screening through human-computer interaction.